 FAIR organises and hosts conferences, seminars, workshops and PhD courses every year.

 FAIR is happy to announce the FAIR Inaugural Conference 18.-19.
-June 2018.
+June 2018 in Bergen.
 The conference is the official opening of the centre and the first gathering of all the members, collaborators and partners.

 Keynote speakers are Marianne Bertrand (University of Chicago), James Heckman (University of Chicago) and John List (University of Chicago).
 There will be presentations from collaborators and members of FAIR in addition to a policy session organised by the FAIR Insight Team.

 We are happy to announce that the 4th Early-Career Behavioral Economics Conference will take place in Bergen on 20-21 of June, 2018.
 The conference will be hosted by FAIR - The Choice Lab at NHH Norwegian School of Economics.

 Professor Alexander Cappelen and Professor Bertil Tungodden will be the keynote speakers.

 Phd course by Chad Syverson

 Chad Syverson is a Professor of Economics at University of Chicago Booth School of Business and will be teaching a five day PhD course at NHH in Bergen 25.-29.
 June 2018.